Skip to contents

 Performing the Optimisation

-For factorial designs, speed provides a customised objective function objective_function_factorial.
+For factorial designs, speed provides a customised objective function objective_function_factorial which allows us to pass interaction_weight and main_weight arguments to control the spatial balance of those effects.
 The optimise_params argument is also used in this case to adjust the optimisation strategy due to the difficulty of optimising such designs.

 Make sure factorial_separator matches how you constructed the interaction treatment (here we used "-").
 If your treatments use a different separator (e.g. "A1:B2"), pass factorial_separator = ":".